reg1z/FreeAgnt/README.md

-# AgentEnv
+# FreeAgnt
+An Ansible playbook that gives you an isolated, pre-built, ~~Debian~~ Arch development environment tailored for AI-integrated workflows.

 **(WIP)**

-An Ansible playbook that gives you an isolated, pre-built, ~~Debian~~ Arch development environment tailored for AI-integrated workflows.

 ### Goals
 - Automate setup of an isolated Virtual Machine facilitating a secure development environment where AI agents can securely roam free.